cyb3rmik3/MDE-DFIR-Resources/README.md

 ---

-### Run Remote Triage Collections using Magent Forensics
+### Run Remote Triage Collections using Magnet Forensics

 Using the Live Response console, you can push Magnet RESPONSE ([a free IR data collection tool](https://www.magnetforensics.com/blog/getting-started-with-magnet-response/) for members of the forensic community – download the latest version [here](https://www.magnetforensics.com/resources/magnet-response/)) to a Windows endpoint, run a triage collection, and pull that collection back for analysis via the console.